Sweden Travel Advice

 Crime in Sweden has largely remained steady within the country over the past ten years, with the rate of robbery relatively remaining the same, if not dropping during some periods.
 This is despite an increasing population, with its statistics looking favourably if compared to other European countries.

 Organised crime in southern Sweden in areas such as Gothenburg and Malmo have previously been reported.
 The most severe demonstrating violence with munitions such as grenades and car bombs.
+There has been a surge in bomb attacks in Sweden as part of gang violence with 160 attacks recorded in 2018.

 Sweden is currently experiencing an immigration crisis and with this a raise in violent crime against the citizens of Sweden.
 Policing has been stretched very thin due to the sudden influx of migrants.